 E-mail, chatting and surfing the net has become such an integral part of our everyday life that we barely bat an eye when asked to create an account, enter credit card information, or some other piece of personal information about ourselves.
 We chat online, sign up for services, blog etc. But in the process, are we opening ourselves to problems such as identity theft?
 Learn what you can do to safeguard your equipment and data from cyber-attacks »

 Sharing Data Responsibly

-We all walk around with cell phones, I-pods, and other devices that we use to play music and games, watch movies and television shows.
+We all walk around with smartphones and other devices that we use to play music and games, watch movies and television shows.
 With the ease of the Internet, music, movies, and games are all right at our finger tips.
 More and more people are turning to the Internet and streaming media rather that renting a movie or buying a CD or DVD.
 The question is, how can you tell which sites are legal?
 When does downloading a song become a copyright infringement?
 Find out what you need to know to act responsibly »

 Compliance with the Digital Millennium Copyright Act

 Seton Hall is taking steps to ensure that members of the Seton Hall community comply with the Digital Millennium Copyright Act.
 An agent has been established through the Office of Compliance and Risk Management to investigate reports of copyright infringement.
 Learn more about what you can do if you suspect an infringement »

 Why is Security Awareness Important?